Module 5: The other fixes and one classic bug

 test accuracy, train mode, batches of 2 = 71.5%

-(Captured in captures/results.log lines 100–102.)
-Read it with me: the correct path scores 100%.
-The buggy path happens to also score 100% when all 200 points arrive as one batch — with 200 samples, batch statistics approximate the running averages well, which is exactly what makes this bug so treacherous: it can pass your offline evaluation.
-Then in production, where requests arrive in dribs and drabs, the same model in batches of 2 scores 71.5% — each pair of samples is normalized by its own mean and spread, so each prediction depends on which other sample shared its batch.
-Two rules fall out: always model.eval() before inference, and be suspicious of any accuracy that changes with batch size — that is BN statistics talking.
+Let's go deeper: the correct path scores 100%.
+The buggy path happens to also score 100% when all 200 points arrive as one batch.
+With 200 samples, batch statistics approximate the running averages well, which is exactly what makes this bug so treacherous: it can pass your offline evaluation.
+Then in production, where requests arrive in dribs and drabs, the same model in batches of 2 scores 71.5%: each pair of samples is normalized by its own mean and spread, so each prediction depends on which other sample shared its batch.
+Two rules fall out: always model.eval() before inference, and be suspicious of any accuracy that changes with batch size; that is BN statistics talking.

 You made it

 The whole workshop in four sentences.
-Backprop multiplies one factor per layer, and for plain sigmoid stacks that factor is (slope ≤ 0.25) × (weight scale ≈ 0.5) ≈ 0.1, so the learning signal decays geometrically with depth — measured here as a 3,015x gradient gap at just 4 layers, and a flatlined, coin-flip network.
-The failure is about scale, not saturation — the dying network's sigmoids were measurably at their steepest.
-Batch norm fixes the mechanism, not the symptom: by re-standardizing each layer's pre-activations every step it pins the per-layer factor near 1 (measured 0.7–0.97), in both directions, at any depth — same weights, 100% accuracy, while brute-force learning rates die at depth 8.
-The other standard fixes — ReLU, Xavier init, residual connections, LayerNorm — each attack the same product a different way, and all of them work where the untreated network fails.
+Backprop multiplies one factor per layer, and for plain sigmoid stacks that factor is (slope ≤ 0.25) × (weight gain ≈ 0.5) ≈ 0.1, so the learning signal decays geometrically with depth, measured here as a 3,015x gradient gap at just 4 layers and a flatlined, coin-flip network.
+The failure is about scale, not saturation: the dying network's sigmoids were measurably at their steepest.
+Batch norm fixes the mechanism, not the symptom: by re-standardizing each layer's pre-activations every step it pins the per-layer factor near 1 (measured 0.7–0.97), in both directions, at any depth, giving the same weights 100% accuracy while brute-force learning rates die at depth 8.
+The other standard fixes (ReLU, Xavier init, residual connections, LayerNorm) each attack the same product a different way, and all of them work where the untreated network fails.

 Reproducing this workshop

-Every number and every plot on these pages comes from one deterministic script:
+Every number and every plot on these pages comes from one deterministic script, rendered in full, ready to copy, on the Source page:

 cd workshops/batchnorm-vanishing-gradients/experiments